firecat53/keepmenu/README.md

 1. Python 3.7+
 2. [Pykeepass][1] >= 4.0.0 and [pynput][5]
-3. Dmenu, Rofi, or Bemenu
+3. Dmenu, Rofi, Wofi or Bemenu
 4. (optional) Pinentry
 5. (optional) xdotool (for X), ydotool or wtype(for Wayland).